svm-suite/svm-suite.github.io/README.md

 ## 2. console.svm

 *Console.svm* is a simple service virtual machine providing textual console input/output.
 It consists of a text box with a prompt where the user inputs text.
-On input, after pressing the <enter> key, an `input` message with relevant data is emitted.
-Output to the console is managed by sending an `output` message with relevant data from the parent router.
+On input, after pressing the <enter> key, the service emits an `input` message with relevant data.
+Output to the console is managed by sending an `output` message with relevant data to the service.
 Console service doesn't require any underlying code specific to a particular instance for its functionality.

 To see initial examples of using consoles, please refer to the [1. router.svm](#1-routersvm) section.

-When a console service is running, it is possible to change its prompt label by sending it a `prompt` message like in the following example:
+During a console service runtime, it is possible to change its prompt label by sending it a `prompt` message like in the following example:

     ...
     (